gl051/backup-postgresql/README.md

 A DOS script to run a backup of a PostgreSQL database.

 This batch file can be a reference for writing your own backup script.
-You will have to adapt it depending on your needs, for example choosing by using compressed file, more efficient, or plain text file, for a wider options of database to use when restoring the data.
+You will have to adapt it depending on your needs, for example choosing to use compressed file, more efficient, or plain text file, for a wider options of database to use when restoring the data.

 The code uses the pg_dump command which is part of the pgAminIII installation, you will have to tell